9-9-9-9/Bit-Heroes-bot/README.release.md

 ## [bh99bot.com](https://bh99bot.com) is the bot for Bit Heroes
 ##### on Linux / Windows / ~~MacOS~~

-> Hi, I'm 99bot, please give this repo a Star, thanks
+Hi, I'm 99bot, please give this repository a Star, thanks

+> We play the game, don't let the game play us

+> You spend your time for your family and 99bot helps you persuade the Familiars

+> Eat duck, eat all the bones.
+With 99bot, you wont waste any minute of your Bitgor also your sleeping time

 [Checkout some videos on my YouTube channel](http://youtube.bh99bot.com)
 ___